WalletScrutiny/WalletScrutinyCom/_android/exchange.blackfort.wallet.md

 ## Verdict

 BlackFort Wallet is a self-custodial app.
-However, searching for appID 'exchange.blackfort.wallet' yields [0 repositories](https://github.com/search?q=exchange.blackfort.wallet).
-Searching on Google for "Blackfort wallet source code" also did not yield any results.
+However, we could not find any information on whether it has accessible source-code.
 There was no reference to open source on their website nor a link to Github.
+For due diligence, we searched on Github for their appID 'exchange.blackfort.wallet' and yielded [0 results](https://github.com/search?q=exchange.blackfort.wallet).
+Searching on Google for "Blackfort wallet source code" also did not return anything relevant.
 We also asked them on [twitter](https://twitter.com/BitcoinWalletz/status/1456243946384859141).

-This app's source code is not publicly available, therefore it **cannot be verified**.
+We conclude that this app's source code is not publicly available, therefore it **cannot be verified**.